 - In Super Mario Galaxy, the Starman is a rainbow star (since it would be confused with the Power Stars you're supposed to be collecting otherwise) and, as per Mario Kart, also makes Mario faster.

 - In Super Mario 64, the Metal and Invisible Caps have similar invincibility functions.
 Super Mario 64 DS and New Super Mario Bros. also feature a Giant Mushroom that, while their main function is to make Mario a giant, also make him impervious to normal enemies.

 - The spinoff game Yoshi's Story has Heart Fruits, which not only make your Yoshi invincible, but also gives him unlimited eggs to throw and allows his Ground Pound to defeat all normal enemies on the screen.

 - Mario's recognizable Super Star is subverted in Syobon Action, where, to put it simply, the Super Star kills you.

 - Hyper Candy from the Kirby series, which makes Kirby invincible and, sometimes, hyperfast.
 It's pretty much the definition of a Sugar Rush.

-- Meat from Bonk's Adventure games for the Turbo-Grafx 16.
+- Meat from the Bonk games for the Turbo-Grafx 16.

 - In Sonic the Hedgehog, characters turns invincible when they get a power-up known simply as "Invincibility."
 They are then covered with flashing stars (original 2D games) or have bright light shining out from inside them.
 The Chaos Emeralds from Sonic 2, Sonic 3, and Sonic and Knuckles can be considered with having the same effect as well (working during normal levels, not as a story or stage requirement as in later games) once they're all gathered and the character has at least 50 rings to activate the effect.
 However, the Emeralds may be closer to Bonus Rewards.